iotaledger/goshimmer/docs/tangle.md

 Messages that do no pass the Semantic Validation are discarded.
 Only semantically valid messages continue in the data flow, i.e., pass to the eligibility check.

 A message is semantically valid if:
-- The Message PoW Hash contains at least the number of leading 0 the node defines as required.
+- The Message PoW Hash contains at least the number of leading 0 defined as required by the adaptive PoW algo [TO DO: LINK TO THE APOW SPEC].
 - The signature from the issuing node is valid.

 ### Eligibility check